JakeMotta/robot-vacuum/README.md

 - I chose to use MERN architecture as it's both comfortable/familiar, it allows me to easily build for full-stack (which I was initially planning for on this project), has great community support and libraries, and is scalable.

 - My algorithm for the vacuum is very basic.
 Check if we have priority rooms in our batch, and if so, make sure they are first.
-Then, sort the 'low priority' rooms from low to high.
+Then, sort the 'low priority'.
 There is much room for improvement here, however this at least keeps us going in as much as a straight line as we can, minimizing back-and-forth motions.

 # Assumptions